 Students of our school participated in the same competition organised by Delhi Public School,Newtown and Sri Sri Academy for Categories I and II respectively.

-International Yoga Day was celebrated by the students and teachers at Purwanchal Vidyamandir with great enthusiasm.
+On 21st June 2022, International Yoga Day was celebrated by the students and teachers at Purwanchal Vidyamandir with great enthusiasm.
 Children observed and then displayed basic techniques of Yoga for Health, Yoga for Success, Yoga for Wellbeing, Yoga for peace and Yoga for Joy!
 Yoga is an invaluable gift of India’s ancient tradition.
 We at Purwanchal Vidyamandir believe that as Indians, we should be proud of our rich cultural heritage.
-The growing pressure in day to day life, peer pressure and meeting people’s expectations is very stressful for the students.
-Inculcating the habit of practicing yoga will have a positive effect on their physical and mental well being.
+The growing pressure in day-to-day life, peer pressure and meeting people’s expectations is very stressful for the students.
+Inculcating the habit of practicing yoga will have a positive effect on their physical and mental well-being.
 It will also aid in their creativity as yoga embodies the unity of mind and body, thought and action.
 Let us all make Yoga ‘A Way of Life!

 Children’s Day was celebrated in school with various activities for different classes.
 Classes Lower Infant to Class II participated in Fancy Dress.
 All students of Lower Infant were given gifts.
 Students of Upper Infant to Class II were given prizes for being in the first three positions.
 Students of Classes III, IV & V participated in NO-Fire Cooking and the best three entries were given certificates.
 Classes VI, VII, VIII & IX watched a screening of the popular inspirational film, ‘Super 30’.